 One piece of information that you never want to be without is: how does this company make money.
 In the world of technology and digital advertisements, the concept is often true that if you don't pay for the product, you are the product.

-Today, we want to dive into the Betterment platform and take a look under the hood to see how they are making money.
+In this article, we want to dive into the Betterment platform and take a look under the hood to see how they are making money.

-This platform is geared toward the average Joe who knows they should be investing but who doesn't have the time or the knowledge to do it perfectly.
-Because of this, one of their main focuses is on retirement accounts and life planning so you can make smarter decisions about your finances sooner.
+This platform is geared toward the average Joe who knows they should be investing but doesn't have the time or the knowledge to do it perfectly.
+Because of this, one of its main focuses is on retirement accounts and life planning so you can make smarter decisions about your finances sooner.

 Here's our full review of the Betterment Roth IRA retirement account!

-Betterment has many protections in place to set their investors at ease.
+Betterment has many protections in place to set its investors at ease.
 Though there is always a risk when investing your money, the platform itself should not be the cause of this risk.
 The Betterment platform is technically two different entities.
 One of which is an investment advisor and the other is a broker-dealer.

 Both of these are SEC-registered and are regulated by FINRA.